TEXAS MUNIMENT OF TITLE

 Contact us today to help you with your Probate Needs!
 We can help no matter the size or complexity of the estate.
 We offer affordable flat fee options, hourly fees, or hybrid fee solutions where appropriate.

-We offer Muniment of Title with a Flat Attorney Fee starting at $1995.-* (plus court & filing fees).
+We offer Muniment of Title with a Flat Attorney Fee* (plus court & filing fees).

-*If the decedent’s estate requires services outside the Flat Attorney Fee Scope of Agreement the fee may be higher.
+*If the decedent’s estate requires more than one (1) court appearance, formal administration, services outside the Flat Attorney Fee Scope of Agreement, or things becomes contested, the fee will be higher.

 Typical Court & Filing fees are: Filing fee (about $300)